Body image refers to the way you see your physical self - your body - and the thoughts and feelings that are caused by the way you see it.

 How to improve your body image

-Having an unhealthy body image is bad for general wellbeing and is also incredibly time consuming.
+Having an unhealthy body image is bad for general wellbeing and can be time consuming.
 Below are a few tips for improving your body image:

 - Question media images - we are bombarded with images of unrealistic and unobtainable bodies; try not to compare yourself with them and remember that often what you see on TV and online are not true depictions of real people.